AaronAust1n/nyu_mr/README.md

 This toolbox reconstructs quantitative maps of arbitrary MR Fingerprinting data with arbitrary k-space trajectories.
 The algorithm is described in

 [1] J. Asslaender, M.A.
 Cloos, F. Knoll, D.K.
-Sodickson, J.Hennig and R. Lattanzi, Low Rank Alternating Direction Method of Multipliers Reconstruction for MR Fingerprinting  Magn.
-Reson.
-Med., epub ahead of print, 2016.
+Sodickson, J.Hennig and R. Lattanzi, Low Rank Alternating Direction Method of Multipliers Reconstruction for MR Fingerprinting, arXiv:1608.06974, 2016.

 The temporal evolution of the magnetization is approximated in a low rank space based on a singular value decomposition (SVD) of the dictionary.
 The function MRF_dictionary.m provides an example on how to calculate a dictionary and compress it.
 This function calculates a dictionary based on the pSSFP pattern described in